 NIC welcomes students from all backgrounds who have a strong belief in their capacity to learn and grow and are motivated to reach their highest academic and individual potential.
 Ideal candidates will be highly inquisitive and positively inclined towards learning from and working with a diverse cohort of students and teachers.

 NIC has adopted a rolling admission policy and reviews enrollment applications as they arrive on a rolling basis.
 Due to the recruitment capacity of the school being limited to 75 students at the year level, we strongly recommend that applicants submit their application documents as early as possible.

 Read the Admissions Guide to confirm eligibility and understanding of the school's admissions process and philosophies.

 Complete the online application form and the following documents prior to the end of the application Stage:

-・Personal Statement (500 words on ‘Why you would like to come to NIC’)
+- Essay (500 words in English - 'Why would you like to come to NIC?')

 Additional documents for international application

-The application fee is paid within 5 working days after completion of the online application and before the application deadline.
+The application fee is paid within 5 working days after completion of the online application.

 ※ If payment is not confirmed by the last day of application, the application will be cancelled.

 We will notify you of the results of the document screening within two weeks of receiving your application.
 Applicants who pass the document screening will be required to take an online examination as the first stage of the application process.